stm32duino/X-NUCLEO-NFC03A1/README.md

 ## Examples

-There are several examples with the X-NUCLEO-NFC01A1 library:
+There is one example with the X-NUCLEO-NFC03A1 library:
 * X_NUCLEO_NFC03A1_HelloWorld: This application is to show how to detect, read and write NFC Forum Type 1, 2, 3 and 4 tags.

 ## Documentation